Table of Contents

 Are Antibiotics Effective?

-The good news here is that places like the Cleveland Clinic and other medical organizations are starting to become much more forthcoming with all this information, and also, many pediatricians and family doctors have updated their prescribing habits, holding back from antibiotics for things like colds, ear infections, flu, bronchitis, and so forth.
+The good news here is that places like the Cleveland Clinic and other medical organizations are starting to become much more forthcoming with all this information, and also, many pediatricians and family doctors have updated their prescribing habits, holding back from antibiotics for things that are not life-threatening like the common cold, ear infections, flu, bronchitis, and so forth.

-This is where we feel strongly the conversation needs to shift to, and more parents deserve to be made aware of this long and serious list of long-term antibiotics side effects.
+This is where we feel strongly the conversation needs to shift to, and more parents deserve to be made aware of this long and serious list of long-term side effects of antibiotics.

-Additionally, parents need to know that the two factors that come into play here are the child’s age and how many previous rounds of antibiotics they’ve had.
-It’s super simple math in that the younger a child is (especially under age 2 or 3).
-If they’ve had many rounds of antibiotics before, their risk of long-term side effects increases significantly.
+Additionally, it’s important for parents to know that the two factors that really come into play here are the age of the child and how many previous rounds of antibiotics they’ve had.
+It’s super simple math in that the younger a child is (especially under age 3), and if they’ve had many rounds of antibiotics before, their risk of long-term side effects increases significantly.

-Multiple issues make up long-term problems, and we’ll focus on the primary ones here in this article:
+There are multiple issues that make up the long term problems, and we’ll focus on the primary ones here in this article:

 - Antibiotic resistance